Camp Beverly Hills: Brand relaunches

 In 2004 the brand was relaunched by Adina Levin and Raquel Krouse.
 The relaunch featured vintage style casual apparel and launched at Scoop on the East Coast and Ron Herman on the West Coast.
-The excitement of the brands relaunch spread rapidly throughout the fashion world and quickly became a popular selling brand at high end department stores and boutiques across the country.
-The relaunch captured the hearts of many celebrities and long time fans of the brand as well as national press.
-Perhaps one of the most notable and fun artifacts which documents the historical relaunch is question number 235 in the Trivial Pursuit, Pop Culture 2 edition.
-Camp Beverly Hills was back in session!

 Due to a wave of 1980s nostalgia in the 2020s, the brand announced a relaunch in 2020, led by co-owner Jay Foreman.
 Forman has a history of retailing nostalgic brands as the CEO of Basic Fun!, and relaunching other iconic 80s brands such as Care Bears and Tonka.
 The line will be tapping into its LA roots and is to be sold exclusively at Fred Segal stores and on fredsegal.com in Spring 2021.
 The exclusive capsule collection and pop-up activation will recreate elements of the original Camp Beverly Hills store.
 After the launch, the brand planned to seek licensing partners to take it into wider national distribution in 2022 and beyond.
 However, with the failure of its exclusive distributor in 2024 this plan did not succeed.